 Read (Device) - Retrieve Device and Organisation Security Credentials

 A Supplier may wish to retrieve the current Device or Organisation Security Credentials.
-To do so they use a ‘Retrieve Device Security Credentials (Device)’ Service Request (SRV 6.24.2) or a ‘Retrieve Device Security Credentials (KRP)’ Service Request (SRV 6.24.1).
+To do so they use a ‘Retrieve Device Security Credentials (Device)’ Service Request (SRV 6.24.2 – available for SMETS2+ Devices only) or a ‘Retrieve Device Security Credentials (KRP)’ Service Request (SRV 6.24.1 – available for SMETS1 and SMETS2+ Devices).

+For SMETS1 Devices the S1SR generates the SMETS1 Response for SRV 6.24.1, rather than the Device (see SMETS1 Supporting Requirements document, section 17.39).

 This process is described in Section 7.4.1.6.2 of the BAD.

+The ‘Retrieve Device Security Credentials (Device)' Service Request (SRV 6.24.2) is not available to SMETS1 devices.

 Associated Process Areas